Tajae Sharpe

-Tajaé Lamar Sharpe (born December 23, 1994) is an American former professional football wide receiver in the National Football League (NFL).
+Tajaé Lamar Sharpe (born December 23, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the UMass Minutemen, earning second-team All-American honors in 2015.
 Sharpe was selected by the Tennessee Titans in the fifth round of the 2016 NFL draft.
-He has also played for the Minnesota Vikings and Atlanta Falcons.
+He was also a member of the Minnesota Vikings, Kansas City Chiefs, Atlanta Falcons, Chicago Bears, and San Francisco 49ers.

 Early life

 Sharpe attended Piscataway Township High School in Piscataway, New Jersey and played football and basketball.
 He was a two-star recruit by Rivals.com and committed to the University of Massachusetts (UMass) to play college football.

 College career

-In 2012, Sharpe had 20 receptions for 206 yards in 11 games and made eight starts as a freshman at UMass.
+As a freshman in 2012, Sharpe had 20 receptions for 206 yards in 11 games and eight starts.

-Sharpe led the team with 61 receptions for 680 yards and four touchdowns in 2013 and 85 receptions for 1,281 yards and seven touchdowns in 2014.
+As a sophomore in 2013, Sharpe led the team with 61 receptions for 680 yards and four touchdowns.

+As a junior in 2014, Sharpe once again led the team with 85 receptions for 1,281 yards and seven touchdowns.

 As a senior in 2015, Sharpe broke UMass records for career receptions and receiving yards, finishing the season with 111 receptions for 1,319 yards and five touchdowns.